Energy democracy

 Energy democracy is a concept developed within the environmental justice movement that pairs the renewable energy transition with efforts to democratize the production and management of energy resources— including the social ownership of energy infrastructure, decentralization of energy systems, and expansion of public participation in energy-related policymaking.
-Energy democracy calls for greater participation in transitions and is being used in literature to describe an overall ongoing democratic transition.
+Energy democracy calls for greater participation in energy transitions and is being used in literature to describe an overall ongoing democratic transition.
 Energy democracy and climate justice are increasingly associated.
+Energy democracy is also referenced alongside the concept of energy justice, albeit with its own distinct implications.
 Rather than view decarbonization as a purely technological challenge, energy democracy identifies the renewable energy transition as an opportunity to redistribute political and economic power toward egalitarian ends.

 Energy democracy has been endorsed by community organizations, think tanks, labor unions, and NGOs as a framework for decarbonization.
 Energy Democracy began in western Europe between 2000 and 2010 and has become a worldwide practice and point of reference except Asia.
 The concept is also associated with a number of campaigns in Europe and North America calling for the municipalization of energy companies and democratization of their governance structures.

 In the United States, the term "energy democracy" has become more widespread as calls for it greatly increased in the 2010s.
-The American branch of energy democracy builds on the foundation of a 2017 "Energy Democracy Symposium" in Utah.
-The number of publications on energy democracy peaked in the US in 2018, which can be correlated to a growing social demand.
+In 2017 a NSF-funded Energy Democracy Symposium at the University of Utah assembled scholars and practitioners to formalize an interdisciplinary research agenda for the field, helping to consolidate energy democracy as a distinct area of scholarly research.
+The number of publications on energy democracy peaked in the U.S. in 2018, which can be correlated to growing social demand.
+This social demand was driven by the expanding environmental justice movement, and grassroots organizing by frontline communities.
+Despite growing awareness of the term, the United States has been seen as lagging behind many European countries in establishing more democratic energy structures due to its often top-down strategies.
+As of 2017 investor owned utilities served approximately 72 percent of U.S. electricity holders, leaving limited space for community and municipal ownership that is central to energy democracy.